This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is acute low back pain?

-Acute low back pain is discomfort in your lower back area that lasts for less than 12 weeks.
-The word acute is used to describe pain that starts suddenly, worsens quickly, and lasts for a short time.
+Acute low back pain is sudden discomfort in your lower back area that lasts for up to 6 weeks.
+The discomfort makes it difficult to tolerate activity.

-What increases my risk for acute low back pain?
+What causes or increases my risk for acute low back pain?

 - Bad posture while sitting or standing